emrys-73/Project-ORBIT/README.md

 - For troubleshooting, I recommend using [Cursor](https://cursor.sh/) or similar AI-powered development tools
 - Feel free to open issues on GitHub, but response times may vary
 - Pull requests are welcome!

+## Warnings

+If your vault is on iCloud (as mine so I save the couple bucks of obsidian sync lmao), then you want to make sure all the files are donwloaded and are selected as "Keep downloaded".
+You can do this easily within finder.
+I implemented a safety mechanism that tries to force donwload the files but of course this will make the program run much slower or might not even work or require extra permission.

 ## Contributing